tmsvdb/Monsterhunters/Basics.md

 2. Progress your `Personal goal`.
 3. Progress the `Party goal`.

-If you choose to do so, tell the group how you are going to acchieve this, and roleplay this out.
+If you choose to do so, tell the group how you are going to achieve this, and roleplay this out.
 Preparing is always an Obstacle with a difficulty of 2.
 - When you are successful, anyone may choose to get an advantage if that character uses the created preperation when overcoming the action you prepared for.
 - If you failed, anyone trying to overcome the action you prepared for gets a disadvantage.